GENI-NSF/geni-tools/README-omni.txt

  changes are for the entire Omni invocation, not per aggregate.
 Do not change in dev mode, or if the user explicitly specified this API version. (ticket #213)
- - Support GCF CH list_my_slices (ticket #214)
- - Add a 'gib' framework for geni-in-a-box to talk to the pgch clearinghouse
+ - If an aggregate does not speak the requested Ad RSpec version, print a more helpful message. (ticket #211)
  - Add support for the ProtoGENI / InstaGENI 'createimage' method to snapshot your disk.
+This is only minimally supported by ProtoGENI.
 See http://www.protogeni.net/trac/protogeni/wiki/ImageHowTo (ticket #186)
+ - Support GCF CH list_my_slices (ticket #214)
+ - Add a 'gib' framework for geni-in-a-box to talk to the 'pgch' clearinghouse
  - Provision now supplies the `geni_rspec_version` option, to specify the manifest format to use.
  - All keys in omni_config are stored lowercase - including aggregate